 Each council shall be organized as a separate legal entity.
-CUES shall not be responsible for any debts or obligations of any council nor shall any council be liable for the debts or obligations of CUES.
+CUES shall not be responsible for any debts or obligations of any council, nor shall any council be liable for the debts or obligations of CUES.

-ARTICLE XII.
+ARTICLE XIII.
 GENERAL

 The members shall be expected to adhere to the Code of Ethics of CUES.

-ARTICLE XIII.
+ARTICLE XIV.
 AMENDMENTS TO THE BYLAWS

 Section 3.
 LIMITATION UPON DIRECTORS.
 No bylaw adopted by the members may be amended or repealed by the Directors unless the bylaws adopted by the members have conferred such authority upon the Directors.

-ARTICLE XIV.
+ARTICLE XV.
 SEAL

 CUES shall have a seal of such design as the Board of Directors shall adopt.

-ARTICLE XV.
+ARTICLE XVI.
 FISCAL YEAR

 The fiscal year shall be as determined by the Board of Directors.